sui-foundation/sips/sips/sip-vdf.md

    - Conduct a comprehensive analysis of existing VDF schemes and select the most suitable one(s) for integration into Sui.

 2. **Development Phase:**
-   - Develop and integrate the VDF evaluation and verification module, and smart contract support into the Sui framework.
+   - Develop and integrate the VDF evaluation and verification modules, and smart contract support into the Sui framework.

 3. **Testing Phase:**
    - Rigorously test the VDF implementation under various scenarios to ensure security, efficiency, and reliability.